 The Greater Boston research hub

-Brandeis is located in Waltham, MA, on America’s Technology Highway, just 10 miles west of Boston/Cambridge.
+Brandeis is located in Waltham, Massachusetts, on America’s Technology Highway, just 10 miles west of Boston/Cambridge.
 This vibrant research center provides unparalleled career opportunities.